aleen42/PersonalWiki/projectManagement/cost/cost.md

 - **Direct costs** are costs that can be directly related to producing the products and services of the project.
 - **Indirect costs** are costs that are not directly related to the products or services of the project, but are indirectly related to performing the project.

+- **Sunk cost(沉沒成本)** is money that has been spent in the past.
+(When deciding what projects to invest in or continue, you should not include sunk costs)

 ### 4. Measured Values

 - **Earned Value Management(EVM)** is a project performance measurement technique that integrates scope, time, and cost data.